hs7t/volumes/README.md

 # Volumes

-Volumes is a daily word game inspired by the "examples" sections of dictionaries.
+Volumes is a daily word game inspired by the example sections of dictionaries.
 This repository holds the front-end code for it.
 You can play Volumes at [my website](https://volumes.hvii.cc/), or check out the source here!
 (It's really bad.
 I'm sorry).
+This is my first ever "real" web project.

 ## Running Volumes yourself